Turey El Taíno: Publication history

 redistributed as promotional material.
 The number of copies was later limited to 7,000-8,000 monthly copies.
 This first effort did cost them some losses, something that they solved by innovating their approach.
 Meléndez decided to expand the brand by selling the Turey character as a mascot to several companies.
 Locally, it replaced Ernie Keebler as Keebler Company's mascot.

 The government also adopted Turey, first becoming the image of the Puerto Rico Electric Power Authority.
 This was followed by an alliance with the Puerto Rico Department of Education, which led to the creation of seven publications.
 A van labelled with Turey el Taíno el cómic de aquí: el cómic número uno de Puerto Rico (lit.
 "Turey the Taíno the local comic: the number one comic in Puerto Rico") was used to promote the publication, traveling as far as Mayagüez and working along drink bottler Malta India and radio station Sistema 102.
 The year after El Mundo closed, El Nuevo Día's Graphic Director and a comic enthusiast himself, José Luis Díaz de Villegas, brought the Turey comic strip to that newspaper.
 There the sequences were featured in a section titled Muñequitos (lit.
 "Cartoons") of the En Grande (lit.
 "In a Big Way") Sunday supplement.
 Turey shared this space with several local comics, including Nadia Martín's Tuta y Tita and Nick Ianone's Paladín El Cacique y los Campeadores Boricuas, as well as foreign publications.
 However, the section was systematically reduced to create space and reduce costs, eventually disappearing.
 Despite this, Turey survived and continued being published in the children-friendly Mi Pequeño Día (lit.
 "My Little Day"), being joined by Martín Gaudier's Tato y Kenepo.

 Afterwards, Álvarez Rivón made an effort to bring the character to contemporary relevancy.
-In its original run, the Turey comic book magazines published 35 issues, with the last one being released on June 1995.
+In its original run, the Turey comic book magazines published 35 issues, with the last one being released in June 1995.
 This was the longest run of a stand-alone comic book magazine in Puerto Rico.
 In its newspaper format, the comic strips continued to be published on a regular basis.
 Eventually, the supplement's editor, Josefina Barceló, requested that the Turey strips were simplified and easier to understand.
 However, Álvarez Rivón and Meléndez did not agree with this, feeling that it would damage its intellectual property.
 Barceló's demands were regarded as ridiculous and heavily deviated from its source material, with the artist noting particular discontent with an Easter strip where Turey was depicted practicing the Anglo-Saxon tradition of finding Easter eggs.
 After growing frustrations, Álvarez Rivón and Meléndez decided to withdraw the comic strip from El Nuevo Día in 2006, ending a 15-year run in that newspaper.
 The decision was made public in one last strip, which almost went unpublished.